yhhc2/Iso-seq_public/README.md

 ## Usage

-Please view the Complete_workflow_example2.sh file in the example2 folder to see a step-by-step usage of this package with dummy data.
+Please view the Complete_workflow_example2.sh file in the example2 folder to see a step-by-step usage of this package with simulated dummy data.

 Cyclo_noncyclo_comparison/Examples/example2/Complete_workflow_example2.sh